 Our maths this year will begin by looking at numbers up to (and beyond) 1 million, and the value of each digit.
 This includes rounding to the nearest 10, 100, 1000, 10,000, 100,000 and 1,000,000 and comparing numbers using less than (<) and greater than (>) symbols.

 We will also be looking at Roman Numerals up to 1000 (M) and how to recognise years written in Roman Numerals.

-We will learn to add and subtract whole numbers with more than 4 digits using formal written methods, and mentally.
+We will learn to add, subtract, multiply and divide whole numbers with more than 4 digits using formal written methods, and mentally.